DTUSoftware/MemoryManagement/README.md

     ANSWER

 10. **Give one advantage of implementing memory management using a linked list over a bit array, where every bit tells whether its corresponding byte is allocated.**

-    ANSWER